Facility Management Software Buyer's Guide

 As one of the Fluke Corporation’s main offerings, eMaint is a giant among maintenance management solutions.
 It delivers a robust, easy-to-use interface that helps organizations save time and money through better organization, maintenance planning and asset management.

-Founded by Accruent at the end of the millennium, Maintenance Connection is one of the largest names in maintenance and asset management software.
+Founded by Accruent at the end of the millennium, Maintenance Connection is one of the largest names in maintenance solution providers.
 It is both powerful and user friendly, providing an intuitive interface.
-This full-featured solution offers the whole gamut of asset and maintenance management features that help users manage the life cycles of their physical assets.
+It offers the whole gamut of asset and maintenance management features that help users manage the life cycles of their physical assets.
 It comes in on-premise, cloud or hybrid deployments and is highly scalable to fit a diverse clientele.

 OfficeSpace provides powerfully simple software to manage office facilities.
 It offers advanced workplace management to ensure organizations are making the most of their available space as well as letting them know when it’s time to upgrade.
 Users can expect to streamline many aspects of facility usage and occupancy.